pablodecm/phd_thesis/src/106_chapter_6.md

 inference scenarios, nuisance parameters have often to be accounted for and typically are constrained by prior information or auxiliary measurements.
 For the approach
-presented in this work, inference-aware neural optimisation, the effect of the nuisance parameters and their constraints can be taken into account during training.
+presented here, inference-aware neural optimisation, the effect of the nuisance parameters and their constraints can be taken into account during training.
 Hence, 5 different training procedures for \textsc{INFERNO} will be considered, one for each of the benchmarks, denoted by the same number.